manviag05/Word_Composition_Problem_Manvi_Agarwal/README.md

 It measures the execution time using the time module.
 It calls the longest_compword and secon_longcomp functions to find the longest and second-longest compound words.
 Finally, it prints the results along with the execution time.

+Performance:
+The script may take varying amounts of time to process based on the number of words and their lengths.
+The complexity of finding compounded words increases with the size and complexity of the input word list.